You have exceeded your shopping time limit and your shopping cart has been emptied.

 On Aug.
 28, 2017 Fairfax County provided a letter to Reston Association, justifying the proposed increase to 16 persons per acre (later revised to 15 persons per acre).
 This letter and supplemental materials can be found on the right hand side of this page.
 The letter was sent in response to a Board of Directors resolution passed May 25, 2017 (available on right hand column of this page), which requested that Fairfax County staff provide additional information on the decision for the 16 persons per acre increase so that the Reston community can have all the information it needs to make informed decisions regarding whether to support the proposed PRC amendment.

-The board resolution also requested one additional community meeting closer to the Board of Supervisors decision date, which was held on October 23, 2017.
+The board resolution also requested one additional community meeting closer to the county Board of Supervisors decision date, which was held on October 23, 2017.
 A video of the meeting can be viewed on the Fairfax County website.
 A link to the video can also be found on the right hand side of this page.
 Previous community meetings on the topic were held in May 2017.
 The presentation from the May 3, 2017 meeting, materials provided at the October 23, 2017 meeting, and additional information from the county on the proposed ordinance can be found by visiting their PRC Amendment website.
 The presentation from the May meeting can also be found on the right hand side of this web page.

-Reston Association has sent two letters to Supervisor Hudgins since the October 23, 2017 community meeting.
+Reston Association has sent two letters to Fairfax County Supervisor Cathy Hudgins since the October 23, 2017 community meeting.
 Both letters can be found on the right hand side of this page.
-In the first letter dated October 27, 2017, the Association expressed its opposition to the amendment as currently proposed.
-The second letter, dated November 17, 2017, included a list of actions that should be undertaken before the amendment is considered any further by the County.
+In the first letter dated October 27, 2017, the association expressed its opposition to the amendment as currently proposed.
+The second letter, dated November 17, 2017, included a list of actions that should be undertaken before the amendment is considered any further by the county.